What are the treatment options for patients with kidney failure?

 In short, get your treatment done, and after done, try to set your mindset into “back to normal life mode”, and then aim to do the things you used to do for yourself.
 It is not simple, but I trust you can do it.
 I have seen many patients doing it, especially if getting good family, social and support from their healthcare providers.

 Try to do your activities as normal as possible when you are not undergoing dialysis.
 If you like to go to the movies, still go.
 If you like to walk in the park, still do it.
-If you like sports, still do them, but double check with your doctor what level of activity can be appropriate for you, as your overall health might change around the time your kidneys have failed.
-Many patients can continue practicing sports, just take some precautions.
+If you like sports, still do them, but double-check with your doctor what level of activity can be appropriate for you, as your overall health might change around the time your kidneys have failed.
+Many patients can continue practising sports, just take some precautions.

 But remember something very important.
 Even if you have developed kidney failure and are already on dialysis, the kidney disease and how your body gets affected by kidney disease or affected by undergoing dialysis is not static.
 On the contrary, your overall health can go down faster and you sort of age faster after developing kidney failure.
 So, you need to do your best efforts to remain as healthy as possible.